-Located on an 18-hectare site, this facility was constructed by the Company in 2013 and includes two gas fired dry kilns and treating cylinders for both oil borne and water-borne preservatives.
-With an approximate annual treating capacity of approaching 90,000 cubic metres, the plant specializes in the treatment of utility poles following an extensive conversion in 2018.
+This facility was constructed by the Company in 2013 and includes two gas fired dry kilns and treating cylinders for both oil-borne and water-borne preservatives.
+With an approximate annual treating capacity of approaching 90,000 cubic metres, the plant specializes in the treatment of utility poles.
 The Cordele plant has sidings on the Genesee & Wyoming main line.

-For the year ended December 31, 2022, capital expenditures of approximately US\$3.6 million were devoted to a new dry kiln, two preservative storage tank expansions and the replacement of a pole peeler.
+For the year ended December 31, 2023, capital expenditures of approximately US\$100,000 were devoted to the facility's DCOI Conversion.